rackerlabs/rs-heat-docs/cloud-backup.rst

 Option-2
 ~~~~~~~~

-If the tenant is not a managed operations customer or the server was not
-created as part of a Heat stack, then follow the links given below to
+If the server was not created as part of a Heat stack, then follow
-install backup agent.
+the links given below to install backup agent manually.

 -  `Install cloud backup agent on Linux
    server <http://www.rackspace.com/knowledge_center/article/rackspace-cloud-backup-install-the-agent-on-linux>`__